Kelly Doyle: Session 1

 “I think so.
 I just need more information to be sure.”

-Alex Stone: Session 1.
+Jason Stone: Session 1.
 Four days later.

-“Things have been strange Dr. Clement.”
+“Things have been strange, Dr. Clement.”

 “Kelly’s been acting so controlling.
 She’s been so infatuated with me, obsessed maybe.
 She demands to know everything I’m doing at all times.
 When I’m not home she calls me every hour demanding to know where I am, who I’m with.
 Sometimes I even think she follows me around.
 I don’t know; it’s just a feeling.”